 As a small business owner, you need to have a strategy for the uncomfortable moments when a customer’s credit cards is declined while trying to purchase from you.
-Here are four best practices for handling the situation.
+Here are four tips for handling the situation.

 1. Have a declined transaction plan in place ahead of time

-It’s important to have a plan for dealing with a customer’s declined credit card transaction before the awkward moment occurs.
-The situation will only become more stressful for everyone involved without a process in place.
+It’s important to have a plan for dealing with a customer’s declined credit card transaction before it occurs.
+The situation will only become more stressful for everyone involved if there is no process.
 You need to balance good customer relationships with prudently rejecting potentially fraudulent transactions.
 You should also have a decline strategy in place that cultivates good customers and gracefully turns away troublesome and ultimately unprofitable risks.

 One of the first things to note in this situation is that not all credit card declines are due to a problem with with the cardholder’s credit.
 Sometimes there is a unilateral decisions by the issuing bank based on risk protocols.
 For transactions where you manually enter card data, they can often be simply errors when typing in an account number.

 Along with the common problems of exceeded credit limits, delinquent payments, and expired cards, there some less obvious reasons a card might be declined.
 These include a potential card issuer-initiated account freeze due to international purchases or other unusual buying patterns.